wzhua02/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing recurring schedules, one time schedules or tags, the existing parameters of the person will be removed i.e it is not cumulative.
+* When editing recurring schedules, one time schedules or tags, the existing parameters of the client will be removed i.e it is not cumulative.
 * You can remove all the client's recurring schedules, one time schedules and tags by typing `rs/`, `ots/`, and `t/` respectively without specifying any value after it.

 Examples:
-*  `edit 1 p/91234567 l/Anytime Fitness ots/4/4 1200 1400` Edits the phone number, location, and one time schedule of the 1st person to be `91234567`, `Anytime Fitness`, and `4/4 1200 1400` respectively.
+*  `edit 1 p/91234567 l/Anytime Fitness ots/4/4 1200 1400` Edits the phone number, location, and one time schedule of the 1st client to be `91234567`, `Anytime Fitness`, and `4/4 1200 1400` respectively.
-*  `edit 2 n/Betsy Crower rs/ ots/ t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing recurring schedules, one time schedules and tags.
+*  `edit 2 n/Betsy Crower rs/ ots/ t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing recurring schedules, one time schedules and tags.

 ### Deleting a client : `delete`